 This pairs along well with people who complain about their slow site despite having 64 CPU cores and 128 GB of RAM for their simple blog.

-It also pairs well with clients looking in the wrong place and using the wrong tools to measure slowness.
+Combined with clients looking in the wrong place and using the wrong tools to measure slowness the confusion is massive.

 I had a client on a hosting configuration with very specific limitations on resources and he had no access to the configuration files on the server – there was no chance this site would ever perform well on that host!